 Federal Write-In Absentee Ballot

 Under certain circumstances overseas voters may be eligible to use the Federal Write-in Absentee Ballot (FWAB) to vote in federal elections.
 The FWAB may be used only for general elections and is a backup for voters who expect to be able to use the regular absentee ballot from their state or territory and requested that ballot in time to vote and return it.
 The FWAB must be received by the local election official no later than the deadline for receipt of regular absentee ballots under state law.
 The FWAB is to be used to assist those voters who would be disenfranchised through no fault of their own and is not designed as a replacement for the regular state ballot.
 It is valid only when the state ballot has been requested and not received.
+Please select "Request notarial and other services not listed above".
 If applicable, you may pick up a FWAB during the ACS service hours.
 Please book an on-line appointment to do so.
 If or when you receive your official ballot please mark your ballot and return.

 Denial of Right to Vote